 Programs Offered: LU offers a wide selection of science courses taught in English, including Astronomy, Biology, Chemistry, Earth Science/Physical Geography, Geology, Mathematics & Statistics, Nanoscience, Physics and more.
-There are also Swedish language courses aimed at exchange students.
-Please note that Masters courses are only open to students in their 4th year.
+Click here to browse science courses!
+(Note: Masters courses at LU may be open to undergraduate students in their 4th year or higher; students in lower years of their undergraduate degree will only be able to take undergrad courses at LU.)
+There are also Swedish language courses aimed at exchange students, taught during the orientation week before regular courses start.

 "[At Lund] I was able to take courses in atomic physics, nuclear physics, accelerator physics, and particle physics.
 With the particle physics course, a trip to the DESY facility in Hamburg, Germany was included.
 As well, my accelerator course was held at the new MAX IV synchrotron light source, an opportunity I wouldn’t have had elsewhere."

 The academic year is divided into two semesters.
 The Autumn semester runs from late August to mid-January and the Spring semester runs from mid-January to early June.
 Exact semester dates vary between faculties each year and so it might be possible for students to complete the Autumn semester in December.